Exercise 2 - Vector data via OGC API - Features

 You can run the same instructions using your local pygeoapi server, instead of the demo pygeoapi instance.

-Using python from the command line
+Using Python from the command line

 Interact with OGC API - Features via OWSLib